Back to Blog

 Setting up Cloudflare:

-1. Create free account
+1. Create a free account at cloudflare.com

 2. Add your domain

-3. Update nameservers
+3. Update your nameservers at your domain registrar

-4. Enable caching rules
+4. Enable caching rules in the Cloudflare dashboard

 Step 7: Optimize CSS and JavaScript

-Minification: Removes whitespace and comments
+Minification: Removes whitespace and comments from CSS and JS

-Deferral: Loads non-critical scripts later
+Deferral: Loads non-critical scripts later so the page renders faster

 Step 8: Update PHP